bruce-hill/tomo/examples/random/README.md

 ---

 ### `bytes`
-Generate an array of uniformly random bytes with the given length.
+Generate a list of uniformly random bytes with the given length.

 ```tomo
 func bytes(rng: RNG, count: Int -> [Byte])